3.3. Basic Measurement Operation

 θ The phase of the detected signal relative to the reference signal

-% of Range The amount of the present range being used by the total input signal, including any noise
+% of Range The amount of the present range being used by the total input signal, including any noise.
+Tap on the reading to switch between % of range and lock-in DC measurement

 Frequency The frequency of the reference signal